-DWS SDG investment assessment methodology

-The UN SDG contribution of an issuer will be measured by dedicated scores, which are the result of DWS SDG investment assessment.
-Issuers are identified and scored essentially based on their positive and negative contribution to the UN SDGs.
+Before the Effective Date As of the Effective Date () () DWS SDG investment assessment methodology SDG Assessment The UN SDG contribution of an issuer will be measured by dedicated scores, which are the result of DWS SDG investment assessment.
+Issuers are identified and scored The SDG Assessment evaluates issuers on their positive and negative contribution to the UN SDGs that relate to environmental and/or social characteristics, essentially based on their positive and negative contribution to the UN SDGs.
 In addition, the methodology identifies risk and adjusts SDG scores accordingly.